 Two of the best ticket resale vendors are StubHub and SeatGeek.
 Both have a vast selection and strong security protocols.
 Unlike Craigslist, which might as well be the Wild West for ticket resale fraud, it’s easy to root out and avoid fraud on these platforms.

-The caveat here is that sideline passes are far less common than game tickets and tailgate passes, even on super-popular resellers like these.
+The caveat here is that sideline passes are far less common than regular season football tickets and tailgate passes, even on super-popular resellers like these.
 If you can’t find what you’re looking for on SeatGeek or StubHub, try Premium Seats USA, a smaller reseller that focuses on value-added experiences.

 4. Use the Barclays NFL Extra Points Credit Card